NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     Save the final point cloud in double precision rather than bringing the points closer to origin and saving as float (marginally more precision at twice the storage).

+num-matches-from-disp-triplets (*integer*) (default = 0)
+    Create a match file with this many points uniformly sampled from the stereo disparity, while making sure that if there are more than two images, a set of ground features are represented by matches in at least three of them.
+The matches are between original images (that is, before any alignment or map-projection).
+The file name is ``<output prefix>-disp-<left image>__<right image>.match``.
+To not continue
+    with triangulation, use ``--compute-point-cloud-center-only``.
+    See :numref:`floatingintrinsics` for an application.

+num-matches-from-disparity (*integer*) (default = 0)
+    Create a match file with this many points uniformly sampled from the stereo disparity.
+The matches are between original images (that is, before any alignment or map-projection).
+See also num-matches-from-disp-triplets.

+compute-point-cloud-center-only
+    Only compute the center of triangulated point cloud and exit.
+Hence, do not compute the triangulated point cloud.

 compute-error-vector (default = false)
     When writing the output point cloud, save the 3D triangulation